 In feeds, selenium is generally provided in one of two forms:

 - Either in a free state in the inorganic form via sodium selenite.
 However, selenium is little available in this form.

 - Or via selenium enriched yeasts (« selenized yeast »).
 In this case, the sodium selenite is previously incorporated into live yeast cultures (Saccharomyces cerevisiae) which will capture the selenium, integrating it into the organic molecules.
 This integration principally takes place within an amino acid, the methionine, where the selenium takes the place of sulphur atoms.
-The methionine them becomes L-seleomethionine.
+The methionine them becomes L-selenomethionine.
 This organic form is easily assimilated and represents the best stored and most abundant supply source in the organism.
-But, unfortunately, only about 50% of selenium supplied via selenized yeast will be absorbed in the form of L-seleomethionine (cf. the diagram below).
+But, unfortunately, only about 50% of selenium supplied via selenized yeast will be absorbed in the form of L-selenomethionine (cf. the diagram below).

-- THE ADVANTAGES OF SUPPLEMENTING WITH L-SELEOMETHIONINE
+THE ADVANTAGES OF SUPPLEMENTING WITH L-SELENOMETHIONINE

-If the animal is faced with considerable oxidative stress (intense muscular effort, infection, etc.), selenium stored in the form of L-seleomethionine is able to be mobilized in order to protect the organism in an optimum manner.
+If the animal is faced with considerable oxidative stress (intense muscular effort, infection, etc.), selenium stored in the form of L-selenomethionine is able to be mobilized in order to protect the organism in an optimum manner.
 Indeed, it enters into the composition of a fundamental anti-oxidant enzyme, Glutathione peroxidase, whose action compliments that of SOD and vitamins E and C.